 - The setting up of portfolio targets and concentrations. - Establishing target market risk acceptance criteria and key success factors.
-These are subject to regular review to ensure their continued appropriateness. - Monitoring the portfolio risk profile, risk-adjusted returns, risk concentrations, economic market and competitive - Identifying and analysing trends and concentrations that could affect the risk and performance of the portfolio. - Stress testing of the portfolio for the purpose of measuring potential losses.
+These are subject to regular review to ensure their continued appropriateness. - Monitoring the portfolio risk profile, risk-adjusted returns, risk concentrations, economic market and competitive data - Identifying and analysing trends and concentrations that could affect the risk and performance of the portfolio. - Stress testing of the portfolio for the purpose of measuring potential losses.

-- b) Loans and advances (continued) - ix) The breakdown of loans and advances based on their staging (continued)
+x) The breakdown of loans and advances based on their staging is summarized below (continued)